Papa Bear Awards 2012

 Q: If I nominate my favourite story in (for example) the comedy section, can I still nominate characters, quotes and teasers from that story?

 A: Yes, you can.
-The restriction of one nomination per story applies only to the story categories (e.g. drama, comedy, general, snapshot, challenge, episode, unique, poetry, supernatural, slash and crossover).
+The restriction of one nomination per story applies only to the story categories (e.g. drama, comedy, general, snapshot, challenge, episode, unique, poetry and crossover).
 If you like, you could even nominate the teaser and all your quotes and characters from one single story.
-However, with no less than 212 stories to choose from... :-)
+However, with so many stories to choose from... :-)

 Q: I have a story participating in the PBA this year.
 Is it okay for me to participate in the nominating and voting?